Remi-Gau/remi-gau.github.io/_posts/2025/2025-01-11-scifi-books-best-of.md

 ### The dispossessed

 An anarchistic utopia set on a barren planet.
-One of their goes as an emissary on their neighboring planet where a communist and a capitalist civilisation fight a cold war.
+One of their goes as an emissary on their neighboring planet where a communist and a capitalist civilization fight a cold war.

 ### The left hand of darkness